Robust Anomaly Detection in Network Traffic: Evaluating Machine Learning Models on CICIDS2017: Discussion

 \section{\section{Discussion}}

 The paradigm-level differences manifest in three key aspects:

 \begin{itemize} \item \textbf{MLP} relies on labeled samples of both benign and known attack types during training.
 Its excellent performance on the Overall Test Set stems from its ability to learn discriminative patterns directly tied to these labels.
 However, it lacks exposure to unseen attack behaviors and therefore fails to generalize, which explains its drastic drop in recall when tested on novel attacks.
-Similar generalization challenges have been noted in other systems~\cite{li2023ultrare}.
+Similar generalization challenges have been noted in other systems~\cite{li2023ultrare}, including concept-level backdoor vulnerabilities in interpretable models~\cite{lai2024guarding}.

 \item \textbf{CNN} extends supervised learning with convolutional feature extraction, capturing local temporal and spatial correlations in the data.
 This leads to performance comparable to MLP on known attacks, but like MLP, it suffers from overfitting to familiar patterns and shows similarly poor generalization to truly novel threats.